-Note: Please replace "example.com" with the appropriate name of your website.
+Replace "example.com" with the appropriate name of your website.

-If you find that your INS requests are failing, make sure that you're using the same protocol for all requests.
+If you find that your INS requests are failing, make sure you're using the same protocol for all requests.
 For example, if you make your request via HTTP, but then require HTTPS for incoming requests (from 2Checkout for example) then they'll fail, since they don't match.

 This notice can happen when the billing address is not filled out.
 The billing address is required, so hiding or removing it will cause the transaction to fail.